Great mentors make great chefs – Certificate III in Commercial Cookery

 Fifteen years after he finished his Certificate III in Commercial Cookery with Work Skills, Craig now oversees the bustling kitchen of the Alexandra Headland Surf Lifesaving Club, locally known as the Alex Surf Club.
 Offering an excellent dining experience with an ocean view, the Club has been a Sunshine Coast institution for nearly 100 years, providing both entertainment and community education to locals.

 As the Executive Chef of the Alex Surf Club, Craig has turned the Club’s three dining venues into market leaders and is proud of the competitive and high standard he has set amongst other surf clubs in South East Queensland.
-Craig and his team have been able to transform the Alex Surf Club into a highly respected Sunshine Coast dining venue which supports locally grown and made produce.
+Craig and his team have been able to transform the Alex Surf Club into a highly respected Sunshine Coast dining venue that supports locally grown and made produce.

 A GOOD MENTOR MAKES A GOOD CHEF